Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: ROM, Anderson acceleration, and Evolutional Fixed point

-and then the sequential update $x_{n+1}$ is defined by
+and then the sequential update $x_{m+1}$ is defined by

 where $\alpha^*$ is an optimizer of \eqref{anderson}.
 It is modified and different from the original form of the original Anderson update \cite{A}.
 The step regularizes and stabilizes the fixed point update.
 It works without the contraction of fixed point iterate.
-That is, it defines an evolutionary fixed point with an improved contraction, The alternate form is
+That is, it defines an evolutionary fixed point with an improved contraction.
+For the evolutional fixed point problem, we let $\{u_i\}$ be fixed point solution to one parameter family of damped fixed points and consider: